wahlby-lab/spage2vec/README.md

   - `loompy==3.0.6`

 ### Data Download
-Spatial gene expression data for the three analyzed assays can be downloaded at: https://doi.org/10.5281/zenodo.3664723.
+Spatial gene expression data for the analyzed assays can be downloaded at: https://doi.org/10.5281/zenodo.3897401.
 Please extract the content of the zipped archive in this repository local folder before running the notebooks.

 ## Citation
 [1] Partel, G., and Wählby C. Spage2vec: Unsupervised detection of spatial gene expression constellations.
 BioRxiv, https://doi.org/10.1101/2020.02.12.945345, (2019).